 In many countries, the best hiking routes are only obtainable to those in the know or with high-tech equipment – this is not the case in Norway, the undisputed home of the fjords!
 However, with many of the best Norway fjord hikes accessible only by boat or kayak, we would recommend travelling with a guide where possible.

 Here are 15 fjords worth hiking on your next Norway walking adventure.
 These are all day hikes with breathtaking views, many of which are accessible by public transport.
-We've suggested some day hikes within the fjords, but given that wild camping is permissible in Norway we also recommend embarking on a multi-day adventure.
-Please note that the route descriptions we have included are summaries - they're no substitute for a detailed map or a guide!

 The 15 Best Fjord Hikes in Norway

-1. Preikestolen, Western Fjord Area
+1. Preikestolen, Lysefjord

-Walking Time: 3-4 hours
+- Walking time: 3-4 hours

 Vistas don’t get much more dramatic than this.
 Towering a dizzying 604 metres over the Lysefjord, Preikestolen (that’s Pulpit Rock in English) is an ancient mountain plateau.
 The plateau was formed by the expansion of ice thousands of years ago.
 Tourists first ventured here at the beginning of the 20th century and since then it has become one of Norway’s most famous landmarks, thanks to its sheer beauty and scale.

-The undulating path ascends 350 metres and has some wild swimming spots along the way – great if you need to cool off.
+The undulating path ascends 350m (1,148ft) and has some wild swimming spots along the way – great if you need to cool off.
 Once you reach the top, you’ll see for yourself why this spot frequently features on lists of the world’s most spectacular viewing points - it offers uninterrupted views of the glassy waters and mountains of Lysefjord.
 End your hike back down in one of the chilly glacial pools at the base.

 Closest town: Forsand

-2. Romsdalseggen Ridge, Isfjorden
+3. Romsdalseggen Ridge, Isfjorden

-Walking Time: 6-8 hours
+- Walking time: 6-8 hours

 Often touted as Norway’s greatest hike, the journey along Romsdalseggen Ridge is one not to be forgotten.
 You'll traverse this impressive rocky ridge towards its summit, taking in the sights of plunging waterfalls, glacial waters and craggy peaks.
 From the summit, you can watch the sunset over the Romsdal Mountains, Kongen, Dronninga and Store Trolltind in the distance.